KenKundert/avendesora/doc/concepts.rst

 -----------------

 Account secrets can be saved in encrypted form, as with password vaults, or generated from a root secret.
-Generated secrets have two important benefits.
+Generated secrets have several important benefits.
 First, they are produced from a random seed, and so are quite unpredictable.
 This is important, because the predictability of a passwords can be exploited when cracking passwords.
 Second, if the root secret is shared with another trusted party, then you both can generate new shared secrets without passing any further secrets.
+Furthermore, if you keep a copy of the root secret, say in a safe deposit box, then there is a good chance you can resurrect your secrets if you happen to lose your accounts files.
+Finally, with generated secrets, it is possible to have :ref:`stealth secrets <stealth accounts>`, which are secrets for which there is absolutely no evidence.

 Secrets are generated from a collection of seeds, one of which must be random with a very high degree of entropy.
 The random seed is referred to as the